Description

 College of Engineering First Year Floor

-If you’re a first-year student who is hoping to pursue a degree in Engineering, the College of Engineering First Year Floor located in the STEM tower is an excellent option for you.
+If you’re a first-year student who is curious about Engineering Programs and resources at the U, the College of Engineering First Year Floor located in the STEM tower is an excellent option for you.
 Residents in the Engineering Floor work together to support each other through the rigors of their courses while deepening their connection to the College of Engineering faculty, staff, and opportunities.
-The Resident Advisors in this community are engineering students who can help mentor you through your academic career.
+The Resident Advisors in this community are students who can help mentor you through your academic career.

 College of Science First Year Community